My mouth is always dry. What I can do?

 Treatment For Dry Mouth

-Medications: If the dry mouth is caused by a particular medication, the doctor will either alter the dosage or prescribe another drug which is less likely to cause dry mouth.
+Medications: If the dry mouth is caused by a particular medication, the doctor will either alter the dosage or prescribe another drug which is less likely to cause.

 Stimulating saliva production: Medication may be prescribed to stimulate the production of saliva, such as pilocarpine (Salagen) or cevimeline (Evoxac).